outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

-  - apply insight paths to apply other insight paths (such as a solution automation workflow)
+  - apply insight paths to generate other insight paths (such as a solution automation workflow)
     - example:
       apply the insight path:
         'select commonly useful system objects for find problems'